npearce/BigHook/README.md

 ## Description

 Configuration-as-Code has predominantely focussed on 'server' infrastructure.
 However, this 'Network Configuration as Code' solution allows engineers to 'commit' F5 BIG-IP service definitions to a Github, or Github Enterprise, repository, which results in configured F5 BIG-IP application services ready for application traffic.
-Installing this Webhook Server onto BIG-IP devices enables for the automated deployment of BIG-IP configurations directly via a Github Webhook.
+Installing BigHook onto BIG-IP devices enables for the automated deployment of BIG-IP configurations directly via a Github Webhook.

 This solution was written upon the iControl LX framework.
-Installed on a BIG-IP, this iControl LX worker presents a `/mgmt/shared/webhook/github-listener` REST end-point ready to receive Github 'commit' notifications.
+Installed on a BIG-IP, this iControl LX worker presents a `/mgmt/shared/bighook/github-listener` REST end-point ready to receive Github 'commit' notifications.

-Combine the Github Webhook Server with [BigStats](https://github.com/f5devcentral/BigStats) (telemetry exporter) for a more complete solution:
+Combine BigHook with [BigStats](https://github.com/f5devcentral/BigStats) (telemetry exporter) for a more complete solution:

 ![](Webhook-BigStats-Arch_Diag.png)